wasp-lang/wasp/web/docs/tutorials/todo-app/listing-tasks.md

 All of this is just regular React, except for the two special `@wasp` imports:
  - `import getTasks from '@wasp/queries/getTasks'`: provides us with our freshly defined Wasp query.
- - `import { useQuery } from '@wasp/queries'`: provides us with Wasp's [useQuery](language/features.md#usequery) React hook which is actually just a thin wrapper over [react-query](https://github.com/tannerlinsley/react-query) [useQuery](https://react-query.tanstack.com/docs/guides/queries) hook, behaving very similarly while offering some extra integration with Wasp.
+ - `import { useQuery } from '@wasp/queries'`: provides us with Wasp's [useQuery](language/features.md#usequery) React hook which is actually just a thin wrapper over [react-query](https://github.com/tannerlinsley/react-query)'s [useQuery](https://react-query.tanstack.com/docs/guides/queries) hook, behaving very similarly while offering some extra integration with Wasp.

-While we could call query directly as `getTasks()`, calling it as `useQuery(getTasks)` gives us the reactivity (React component gets re-rendered if result of the query changes).
+While we could call query directly as `getTasks()`, calling it as `useQuery(getTasks)` gives us reactivity- the React component gets re-rendered if the result of the query changes.

-With these changes, you should be seeing text "No tasks" on the screen:
+With these changes, you should be seein the text "No tasks" on the screen:

 <img alt="Todo App - No Tasks"
      src={useBaseUrl('img/todo-app-no-tasks.png')}